PLAB 2 For Beginners: All-In-One Approach - [Updated] MLACases Consultation Checklist (Downloadable PDF)

 Consultation Checklist

-Attached is a PLAB2Cases Consultation checklist to help you with practising your ‘simple’ medical consultations.
-I would recommend printing off several copies double-sided and checking them off during your practise sessions.
+Attached is the MLACases Consultation Checklist to help you with practising your ‘simple’ (as defined in this curriculum) medical consultations.
 Best used in groups of three where you take it in turns to be the doctor, patient and the examiner.

-Caution: I have included all the details and possible permutations in the checklist - but you are not expected to, nor should you, include all of these points in your 8 minute consultation.
-At this stage in your training you will be expected to be able to handpick the relevant parts whilst simultaneously delivering a fluent consultation.
+Caution: I have included all the details and permutations in the checklist - but you are not expected to, nor should you, include all points in your 8 minute consultation.
+At this stage in your training you are expected to be able to prioritise the most relevant parts in real-time, whilst simultaneously delivering a fluent consultation.

-Regular, consistent practising of consultations should be the cornerstone of your PLAB 2 preparations.
-You should be practising from day one.
-This should be under timed conditions with an 8-minute timer (and 6-minute bell) to make sure you develop good time management habits from the beginning.
+Consistent practise should be the cornerstone of your PLAB 2 preparations.
+You should be practising from day one, ideally under timed conditions with an 8-minute timer (and 6-minute bell) to make sure you develop good time management habits from the beginning.

-This is the only way to build and strengthen those neural pathways.
-Your weaknesses will autocorrect with consistent practise.
-This will also keep you on track to make sure that your reading is focused on helping you the most with your consultations.
+This is the best way to build and strengthen those neural pathways - most of your weaknesses will autocorrect by themselves with consistent practise.
+It will also keep you on track to make sure that your reading is finely tuned to helping you with what matters the most - your performance during actual consultations.

 ICE = most commonly misunderstood part of data gathering by PLAB 2 candidates.